LeonidCaminschi/LFAF1/reports/REPORT1.md

 String 5 true

-Sadly couldnt upload photos but uploaded the output of the program execution. for execution on own machine do the following commands: cd src/cmake-build-debug cmake .. make -j4
+Sadly couldnt upload photos but uploaded the output of the program execution. for execution on own machine do the following commands:\n cd src/cmake-build-debug\n cmake ..\n make -j4\n
-./LFAF
+./LFAF\n

 One thing to keep in mind it will only execute the first variant since it takes a bit of time to execute all 32 variants due to me putting a sleep inside the code so that the randomized